melaniewalsh/mwalsh/cv.md

 Experience building and maintaining websites using the static-site generator Jekyll

-Experience with Gephi, Microsoft Excel, OpenRefine
+Experience with Gephi, Adobe Photoshop, Adobe Illustrator, Tableau, OpenRefine

 Languages